timofey-neumann/timofey-neumann/README.md

 ## More About Me

 I don’t stop there, I’m always learning and developing.
 I keep up with technology updates and read Paul Hudson.
-I am actively studying English.
+I am actively studying English language.